 Monitoring of the 317 forms must begin within 30 days from receipt of the 317 to ensure the conversion is on track to be completed within 45 days.
+The supervisor must respond to the 317 in LTSS when a decision is reached or an application is not filed.

-In addition to using the DOM-317 form as a tracking tool, supervisory staff assigned to Specialists handling NF's and ICF/IID's must utilize appropriate systems reports that identify MAGI clients with institutional segments.
+In addition to using LTSS as a tracking tool, supervisory staff assigned to Specialists handling NF's and ICF/IID's must utilize appropriate systems reports that identify MAGI clients with institutional segments.
 Use reports to ensure that an ABD application is in process during the 90-day period allowed for MAGI in long term care and ensure that the MAGI individual is transitioned to ABD or appropriately denied ABD.
 Do not terminate a child's MAGI eligibility or stop the per diem payment unless Central Office clearance is provided per 500.10.03.